williamouyang/okta.github.io/docs/endpoints/apps.md

 ## Overview

-The Application API provides operations to manage applications and/or assignments to users or groups for your organization.
+The Okta Application API provides operations to manage applications and/or assignments to users or groups for your organization.

 > This API is currently in **Beta** status